UMSATS/can-wrapper-module/README.md

 ## Initialisation

-This driver uses a flexible **callback** approach to events such as incoming messages and communication errors.
+This driver uses a flexible **callback** approach to handle events such as incoming messages and communication errors.

-All settings for the module can be configured in a  `CANWrapper_InitTypeDef` structure.
+The  `CANWrapper_InitTypeDef` structure contains many settings that tune the module to your needs.

 ```c
 CANWrapper_InitTypeDef wc_init = {